Bush Stadium: Decline

-In mid-season 1996, the Indians left Bush Stadium for the new Victory Field at White River State Park.
+The stadium after baseball

 In 1997, Tony George, president of the nearby Indianapolis Motor Speedway, leased the property and converted it into a dirt track named the 16th Street Speedway for midget car auto racing.
 The ivy was removed from the outfield walls around this time.
 As happened with a similar venture involving Philadelphia's Baker Bowl several decades earlier, the auto racing venture failed (after two years).
 The property closed and the stadium fell into disrepair, with no apparent future.
 The Indy Parks Department had control of the land, which was zoned as a park.
 At the time, it was estimated that renovations, which would include removal of asbestos and lead paint, could cost around $10 million.

 Between 2008 and 2011 the Stadium was used as a storage site for cars traded in as part of the Cash for Clunkers program.

-In 2011 it was proposed the stadium be turned into an apartment complex, and on March 15, 2012, demolition began on portions of the 81-year-old structure.
+In 2011, it was proposed that the stadium be turned into an apartment complex, and on March 15, 2012, demolition began on portions of the 81-year-old structure.
 The 138 loft units were completely leased when the complex opened on July 27, 2013.

 The dirt portion of the infield has now been paved with stamped red concrete, but the lights that lit up the field at night still stand.
-Much of the exterior facade has been preserved, and many of the historic features, such as the owner's suite and the ticket booth, have been incorporated into the loft apartments.
+Much of the exterior façade has been preserved, and many of the historic features, such as the owner's suite and the ticket booth, have been incorporated into the loft apartments.
 There are studio, one, and two-bedroom units in the complex.
 The cost of the project was $13 million, of which the city funded $5 million.
 The Stadium Lofts complex includes both the loft apartments within the former stadium building and newly constructed flats.